cpjobling/eg-151-microcontrollers/README.md

 # eg-151-microcontrollers

-Notes and Code for the Swansea University EEE module EG-151 Microcontrollers
+Code and lab notes for the Swansea University EEE module EG-151 Microcontrollers

 Write the README